1. Overview

 5. Conclusion

-In this quick tutorial, we had a look at the Maven local repository default setup.
+In this brief article, we looked at the Maven local repository default setup.